You performed a search for: Skills / Experience: Dependability & Trustworthiness

 Simcoe Muskoka Family Connexions is a Child Welfare (Simcoe & Muskoka) and Children’s Mental Health (Muskoka only) agency licensed by the Ministry of Children, Community and Social Services.
 We support children, youth, families and communities with multiple services including fostering for children and youth up to 18 years old.

-Our agency has an urgent need for foster parents across Simcoe and Muskoka.
+Our agency has an urgent need for foster care providers across Simcoe and Muskoka.
 We are looking for diverse caregivers who understand children’s needs.
 Children & Youth lose so much when they have to leave their community.
 Foster caregivers provide a safe home and a temporary solution for children and youth, while their families make the changes needed for them to come back home.

 Would you consider opening your home and heart to providing care to youth and children?
 Fostering can be challenging, but it’s a very rewarding career.
 You don’t have to be perfect to make a difference in the life of a child.
 Fostering can be flexible and fit in with your lifestyle!